 Herbert Walther Award

-The award recognizes distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community.
+Recognizing distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community.
+This award is co-sponsored by Deutsche Physikalische Gesellschaft (DPG) and OSA.

 There are no membership or country of residence restrictions for nominators.